WEFUNK Radio: Show Archives

 Since 1999, episodes of WEFUNK are recorded, cataloged and made available for online streaming.
 Each published show includes a playlist listing the songs that were played, including interviews and live freestyling sessions.
 The playlists are useful for fans of obscure funk because all song titles are easily accessible.

 Prior to 2002, the shows hosts were not always diligent with the note-keeping process.
 This led to a good number of shows in the archive for which either a limited playlist or no playlist was available.
 Johnathan James started the WEFUNK Playlist Project, which sifted through the shows to identify many of songs featured.
 Due in part to this collaborative effort, all shows are now complete with a playlist, with just a handful of songs still unidentified.

 Audience

-In 2007, WEFUNK shows reach an audience of at least ten thousand regular listeners.
-Consistent with their roots in community radio, WEFUNK has maintained a DIY, ad-free ethic from the start, a position they've managed to sustain throughout over a decade of growing listenership thanks to hosting contributed by longtime listeners.
+By 2007, WEFUNK’s shows reached an estimated audience of at least ten thousand regular listeners.
+The program has maintained an ad-free, community-oriented approach, supported in part by contributions from longtime listeners.